1969 Baltimore Orioles season

-The 1969 Baltimore Orioles season was a season in American baseball.
-In the first season after the American League was split into two divisions, the Orioles won the first-ever American League East title, finishing first with a record of 109 wins and 53 losses, 19 games ahead of the world champion Detroit Tigers.
+The 1969 Baltimore Orioles season was a season in North America's Major League Baseball (MLB).
+In the first season after the American League was split into two divisions, the Orioles won the first-ever American League East title, finishing first with a record of 109 wins and 53 losses, 19 games ahead of the Detroit Tigers, who had won the World Series in the previous season.

 After the regular season, the Orioles went on to the 1st American League Championship Series, where they faced the Minnesota Twins.
 They swept the Twins in the 1969 ALCS, but lost the World Series to the upstart National League champion New York Mets in five games.

-The team was managed by Earl Weaver, and played their home games at Memorial Stadium.
+The team was managed by Earl Weaver (in his first full season as manager), and played their home games at Memorial Stadium.